killerducky/killerducky.github.io/shogi/intro.md

 - [Ranks and Ratings](#ranks-and-ratings)
 - [ShogiGUI](#shogigui)
 - [Shogi Pieces and Boards](#shogi-pieces-and-boards)

-# Introduction
-Shogi is Japanese chess, similar to Crazyhouse -- every captured piece can be placed on the board as your own!

-If you're a beginner, check my [step-by-step study plan](study_plan)!

 # Connecting with the Shogi community
 * Join the [Shogi Harbour Discord](https://discord.gg/wggn65v).